robmadole/jig/docs/source/cli.rst

     Added plugin pep8-checker in bundle jig-plugins to the repository.
     Added plugin pyflakes in bundle jig-plugins to the repository.
     Added plugin whitespace in bundle jig-plugins to the repository.
-    Added plugin whoops in bundle jig-plugins to the repository.
+    Added plugin woops in bundle jig-plugins to the repository.

 .. _cli-plugin-remove: